Location: | Nasal plane, oral cavity |

 Metastases:

-A direct scraping/imprint of the tissue mass on a microscope slide can -after the colouring of the slide- sometimes contain cancer cells, but usually only inflammatory cells are seen.
+A direct scraping/imprint of the tissue mass on a microscope slide can -after staining of the slide- sometimes contain cancer cells, but usually only inflammatory cells are seen.
 Therefore, this method is not likely to give a good representation of what is actually going on.

-If the tissue mass occurs on the nasal plane or in the oral cavity, a short general sedation is necessary (the nasal plane is very sensitive and interventions in the oral cavity may initiate to a bite reflex).
+If the tissue mass occurs on the nasal planum or in the oral cavity, a short general sedation is necessary (the nasal planum is very sensitive and interventions in the oral cavity may initiate to a bite reflex).
+For digital SCC, a biopsy in every digit abnormality not responding to initial treatment should be carried out to avoid delays in diagnosis and subsequent treatment.

 The lymph nodes are rarely involved, unless in an advanced stage.